nlamonaco86/repairTracker/README.md

 The Administrator account is able to edit or delete employee or customer user information through the admin control panel.

-## Complete Invoice & Payment System
+## Complete Invoice & Point-of-Sale System

 Technicians can generate a printable or .pdf invoice for each work order.
 The invoice calculates labor and parts costs, as well as local sales tax, and displays all the information in a customer-friendly manner.

-Customers can pay for the balance of their invoice, either in person or remotely, using their credit card or Google Pay via integration with Stripe.
-Technicians are able to see if an invoice is paid or not.
+Customers can pay for the balance of their invoice, either in person or remotely, using their credit card or Apple/Google Pay via integration with Stripe.
+Full integration with Stripe marks orders in the database as paid, so Technicians are able to see if an invoice is paid or not.

 ## Track and Manage Repair Order Statuses